-1. It derives from the Cockney rhyming slang - Duke of Yorks = forks = fingers.
-At first sight this seems rather unlikely.
-The earliest citation of Duke of York as rhyming slang (John C. Hotten, 1874) lists it as meaning walk.
-Also, the link between forks and fingers is hardly intuitive.
-There is a clear link though - forks had been a slang term for fingers/hands for many years by 1859.
-It is recorded as slang for pickpocket in Nathan Bailey's, An universal etymological English dictionary, 1737:
+At first sight this seems rather unlikely as the link between forks and fingers is hardly intuitive.
+There is a clear connection though - 'forks' had been a slang term for 'fingers/hands' since the 18th century.
+It is recorded as slang for 'pickpocket' in Nathan Bailey's, Etymological English Dictionary, 1737:

 "FORK, a Pick-pocket.
 Lets Fork him; Let us pick that Man's Pocket.
 It is done by thrusting the Fingers, strait, stiff, open and very quick into the Pocket, and so closing them, hook what can be held between them."

-The terms fork-out (or over or up), meaning pay money come from this same source and are recorded by 1831.
+The term 'fork-out', meaning 'pay money', comes from the same source and is recorded by 1831.

 "Dooks, or dukes, the hands, originally modification of the rhyming slang 'Duke of Yorks,' forks = fingers, hands...
 The word is in very common use among low folk.
 'Put up your dooks' is a kind of invitation to fight."

 Alternatively, it is sometimes suggested that 'put up your dukes' derives as a reference to the Marquis of Queensbury, who created the well-known 'Queensbury Rules' for the regulation of boxing bouts.
 That's an appealing idea but, again, there's no real evidence to support it and, as is obvious, Queensbury was a marquis, not a duke.